First batch of five Rafale jets to arrive in India on July 29

 It is powered by a unique rocket-ramjet motor that gives it far more engine power for much longer than any other missile, said an official.

-Besides the missile systems, the Rafale jets will come with various India-specific modifications, including Israeli helmet-mounted displays, radar warning receivers, low-band jammers, 10-hour flight data recording, infra-red search and tracking systems among others
+Besides the missile systems, the Rafale jets will come with various India-specific modifications, including Israeli helmet-mounted displays, radar warning receivers, low-band jammers, 10-hour flight data recording, infra-red search and tracking systems among others.

-The IAF has already completed preparations, including readying required infrastructure and training of pilots, to welcome the fighter aircraft
+The IAF has already completed preparations, including readying required infrastructure and training of pilots, to welcome the fighter aircraft.

 The second squadron of Rafale will be stationed at Hasimara base in West Bengal.
-The IAF spent around Rs 400 crore to develop required infrastructure like shelters, hangars and maintenance facilities at the two bases
+The IAF spent around Rs 400 crore to develop required infrastructure like shelters, hangars and maintenance facilities at the two bases.

 Out of 36 Rafale jets, 30 will be fighter jets and six will be trainers.
 The trainer jets will be twin-seater and they will have almost all the features of the fighter jets.